Marketplace eCommerce

 What Is a Marketplace Platform?

-A marketplace platform is a web-based system that enables buyers and sellers to connect and transact in an online marketplace.
+A marketplace platform is a web-based system that enables buyers and sellers to connect and transact via a website using marketplace software.
 Marketplace platforms, can be used for a variety of purposes, such as facilitating the sale of goods (Amazon Marketplace, eBay), rental of services (Airbnb, Uber), connecting employers with job seekers, or connecting freelancers with potential project opportunities.
-When you create an online marketplace, ensure you know your target audience.
+When you create a marketplace platform, ensure you know your target audience.

 Building an e-commerce platform is an early part of the planning stage.